 — KAHLIL GIBRAN, THE PROPHET

-In addition to my coaching work, I am a co-founder of the Yukon Solutions Lab — a platform designed to engage participants in problem-solving dialogues and reshape cultural narratives, and I mentor athletes in mental sport performance.
+In addition to my facilitation work, I am a co-founder of the Yukon Solutions Lab — a platform designed to engage participants in problem-solving dialogues and reshape cultural narratives.
+I am also part of the Grey Matters collective – a group seeking to foster constructive dialogue to counter the rise in tribalism and polarization.

 I respectfully reside in the Traditional Territories of the Kwanlin Dün First Nation and the Ta'an Kwäch'än Council, and believe that we are all Treaty People on Turtle Island / Canada's path to reconciliation.